roualdes/yastan/README.md

 # yastan

-Yet another implementation of Stan.
+Yet another implementation of the version of no U-turn Hamiltonian Monte Carlo algorithm behind Stan.

 ## Introduction